ministryofjustice/moj-frontend/docs/style-guide.md

 Always use full stops at the end of hint text, even when using examples.

-This decision was made based on [research from other government departments and internal discussions (MoJ staff only)](https://trello.com/c/cjE65vrR).
+This decision was made based on [research from other government departments and internal discussions (MOJ staff only)](https://trello.com/c/cjE65vrR).

 The content community would like to test this approach to see if it causes users to include full stops in input fields.